willvelida/bookstore/.github/.copilot/domain_knowledge/bookstore_data_model.md

   - Each cart item references **one book**
   - A book can appear in **many cart items**

 This structure provides the foundation for a bookstore e-commerce application while maintaining the relationships between Books, Authors, Publishers, and other key entities.
 The many-to-many relationships are properly implemented with join tables using composite primary keys.
+The OrderItem table now follows the Northwind approach with a composite primary key (OrderID, BookID).